 “I went through five surgeries and a very painful divorce, and I was alone.
 And in the process of all these tests, I was told that I probably wouldn’t be able to have children.
 I just got so mad.”
 Read full article (http://bostoncommon-magazine NULL.com/personalities/articles/padma-lakshmi-talks-about-top-chef-consulting-for-mit-modeling#KMSCyXPlCs0RBZbj NULL.99)

 By 9 a.m. on a Saturday, an hour when tourists on Bourbon Street are making a conga line to Café du Monde for beignets and others are still stumbling home, the Habitat for Humanity crew is already on the job.
 Here on Feliciana Street, a neighborhood near the Lower Ninth Ward, many homes are spray painted with an X—the mark, in the immediate aftermath of Katrina, used by rescuers to identify sites already searched for survivors.
 To visitors, this might look like mere graffiti.
 But as volunteers learn, some homeowners want to keep the X even after their houses are repaired.
 It is an emblem of perseverance, even pride.

 The summer I turned 30 I took a gamble, picking up and moving to a new city with a guy I barely knew in a car I could barely drive.
-Read full article (http://www NULL.redbookmag NULL.com/health-wellness/advice/fell-in-love-on-a-roadtrip)
+Read full article (#3 in a collection) (http://www NULL.redbookmag NULL.com/life/mom-kids/a14836/amazing-stories-about-women-and-cars/)

 My teacher in journalism school had no sympathy for my column about sexual harassment because, for her, it was inherent in the workplace.